 A term that I avoid to use.
 It is used to indicate that a recording of piece of equipment is better than stock mass-produced components due to extra attention to various steps of production.
 Usually for components this means that they are tweaked and/or use higher grade materials and components.

 Used to indicate the sense of being in a high-tech infermary: it is all very clean and technically trustworthy but stripped of all comfort and not very cozy.
 Clinical is an increased kind of Analytical.

 It is the equivalent of a sauce with lots of butter in it, or the richness in milk chocolate.
 In other words, it indicates that the sound is rich and anything but dry.
-Having a heavy dose of creamyness often also implies that the sound may be less than ultra-dynamic.
+Having a heavy dose of creaminess often also implies that the sound may be less than ultra-dynamic.

-The extended finer reverb, echoes and wooshes that follow the initial transients.
+The extended finer reverb, echoes, and wooshes that follow the initial transients.
 In digital, there is a tendency (or perception) to cut off decaying notes too early.
-Analog is typically much better at this although you could also accuse tape of adding extra decay and or ambiance due to hysteresis and other artefacts.
-But in my opinion you can better have too much than too little.
+Analog is typically much better at this although you could also accuse tape of adding extra decay and or ambiance due to hysteresis and other artifacts.
+But in my opinion, you can better have too much than too little.

 Lively, the opposite of dull.
 Officially it is used to describe the difference between the softest sound and the loudest one.
 The larger the difference, the greater the dynamics.
 But many people don’t perceive it like this.
 For example, when a CD is produced with a lot of compression it sounds very loud and dynamic while in fact the dynamic range is greatly reduced because all the sounds are played back within a couple of dB’s.